For the complete documentation index, see llms.txt. This page is also available as Markdown.

 • Test description,

-• Activity - whether it is run when the Run all,
+• Activity - whether it is launched by clicking the button Run all,

-• input parameters - the values we want to test for the given script,
+• Input parameters - the values we want to test for a given script,

-• Output verification - the values we expect for the given input values:
+• Output verification - the values we expect for the input values:

 • Output parameters for services,